Last Updated on November 27, 2020 by Queenie Mak

 Fast Boat to Nusa Lembongan

 There are few fast boat companies, and they are all along the beach in Sanur at the end of Jalan Hang Tuah.
-I would recommend either Scoot Cruise or Sunrise Fast Cruise.
+I would recommend Scoot Cruise.

 Tip: if you can get to Sanur beach yourself, you can park your scooter in the designated spots for bikes at Sanur beach for a few days.
 It is safe to leave your scooter there.